pr0g/cmake-examples/README.md

 This is basically intended as a series of reminders to help me remember how to use CMake 🤦

-Please see the [Examples README](examples/) for steps on using the example libraries.
+Please see the [Example ReadMe](examples/) for steps on using the example libraries and the [Installing ReadMe](installing/) for an overview of installing CMake libraries.

 ## Disclaimer